Coherence for logicians: Two propositions about derivability in

 The basis of this induction, when our derivation consists just of an axiom, is again straightforward.
-Also, the cases when our derivation ends with weakening, interchange, $\kon\vdash$ or $\vdash\str$ are easy to deal with by appealing just to the induction hypothesis, and neither to Lemma~\ref{Lemma:Main0}, nor to the fact that $\Gamma,A\str B,\Delta\vdash C$ is proper.
+Also, the cases when our derivation ends with weakening, interchange, $\kon\vdash$ or $\vdash\str$ are easy to deal with.
+The propriety of the conclusion of these rules guarantees that the premises are proper too---hence, one may apply the induction hypothesis.
 It remains to consider the following two cases.

 \textit{Case 1.} Our derivation ends with $\vdash\kon$.
 Let us assume that $A\str B$ occurs in the left premise (when $A\str B$ occurs in the right premise, we proceed in the same manner):